 - UNODC should include specific questions on access to information in its assessment questionnaire for countries, and the Working Group on Prevention should include the issue of “ensuring that the public have effective access to information” in its work plan.

 The meetings of the UNCAC Working Group on Prevention also provide opportunities for advocacy on the issue of access to information.
-At the last session of the Working Group in September 2014, the UNCAC Coalition organised a side event on UNCAC Access to Information and Technical Assistance.
+At the September 2014 session of the Working Group, the UNCAC Coalition organised a side event on UNCAC Access to Information and Technical Assistance.

-- The Global Network of Freedom of Information Advocates
+- Check out networks and regional access to information organizations such as Access Info Europe, Article 19 and The Global Network of Freedom of Information Advocates